The eleven dimensional supergravity equations on edge manifolds

 We now return to the original operator $dQ^\lambda$ and show that it is Fredholm.

-\begin{proof}[Proof of Proposition~\ref{small}] From $N(G)$ one can extend from the front face $B_{11}$ to $M_{e}^{2}$ and solve off the errors on the other two boundary faces using the indicial operator.
-This gives a correct generalized inverse (where the b-regularity comes from the conjugation with the operator)
+\begin{proof}[Proof of Proposition~\ref{small}] From $N(H)$ constructed in Lemma~\ref{l:NH} which is defined on the front face of $M_{e}^{2}$, we extend it to $M_{e}^{2}$ and solve off the errors on the left boundary faces using the indicial operator.
+In this way we get a left parametrix $H_{L}$.
+Similarly one get a right parametrix $H_{R}$.
+This process is described in~\cite[Theorem 6.1]{MR1133743}.
+This gives two generalized inverses acting on edge Sobolev spaces.
+And by commuting any b-vector fields with the operator $dQ^{\lambda}$ and use the relation that $[\cV_{b}, \cV_{e}]\subset \cV_{b}$, we can see that the b-regularity is preserved by the generalized inverses.
+Hence

 which shows that $dQ^{\lambda}$ is Fredholm.